 The ongoing COVID-19 pandemic and the actions taken by various governments and third parties to combat the spread of COVID-19 (including, in some cases, mandatory quarantines, travel bans and restrictions, as well as business limitations and shutdowns) have led to significant uncertain global economic conditions.
-To date, we have not experienced significant or widespread disruption to our supply chain or distribution channels, but we have seen supply constraints for certain raw materials used in our operations.
+To date, we have not experienced significant or widespread disruption to our supply chain or distribution channels, but we have seen supply constraints and inflationary conditions for certain raw materials used in our operations.
 While we are unable to accurately predict the full impact that COVID-19 will have on our results from operations, financial condition, liquidity and cash flows due to numerous uncertainties, including the duration and severity of the pandemic and containment measures, our compliance with these measures has impacted our day-to-day operations and could disrupt our business and operations, as well as that of our distributors, customers, suppliers (including contract manufacturers) and other counterparties, for an indefinite period of time.
-To support the health and well-being of our employees, customers, partners and communities, a vast majority of our employees have been working remotely since March 2020.
+To support the health and wellbeing of our employees, the vast majority of our employees have returned to their respective offices on a hybrid work schedule during the third quarter of 2021.
+We believe this hybrid approach maintains a proper balance of safety for our employees and a productive work environment.